The Music Math Connection

 Is there a connection between math and music?
 Will learning music help your child be more successful in math?
-Check out what the experts say, and learn how to effortless add music to your child’s life!
-Also, get this free magazine to keep up with the latest research.
+Check out what the experts say, and learn how to effortlessly add music to your child’s life.

 The Connection Between Music and Math